 Rickly: But you have those landmark albums.
 It's funny because we only play one song off Common Existence on this tour.
 I love that record but it gets lost.
 To me, the last record was when we embraced the change and then Full Collapse is the other landmark.
 Then War All The Time is obviously an important record for us, too.

-Bolm: So is No Devolución your favourite Thursday record?
+Bolm: So is No Devolución your favorite Thursday record?

 Ricky: [Pauses] I'm the worst.
-Full Collapse is my favourite record.
+Full Collapse is my favorite record.
 I love Full Collapse.

 Boom: Wow, that's really cool to hear you say because I feel like most bands would be like, "Oh, that's the one that everyone likes."